invia-de/k8versiontrack/README.md

 ## K8s Application Version Checks
   * offers the possibility to monitor versions of installed tools in a kubernetes cluster
+  * automagically finds tools that were installed with helm
   * offers prometheus metrics endpoint for integration in grafana
   * lists the most recent versions from github
   * latest releases are parsed from github atom feeds